-3.1 Current Known Limitations of the Cycle 6 Pipeline
+3.3 Current Known Limitations of the Cycle 7 Pipeline

-The current Known limitations of the Cycle 6 pipeline include:
+The current Known limitations of the Cycle 7 pipeline include:

 - The pipeline is commissioned only for ALMA "standard mode" observations, as defined in the Proposers Guide for the latest cycle, subject to the additional restrictions listed below. - All raw data (ASDMs) run through the pipeline must have complete and properly formatted binary and metadata.
 This is not always the case for ASDMs from earlier ALMA cycles.
-In particular: - The SD pipeline can only be run on data from Cycle 3 or later. - The IF pipeline will not work with ALMA Cycle 0 data, or with some Cycle 1 2 data. - Manually calibrated data from Cycles 1 3 are likely to have problems if run through the pipeline. - The raw data (ASDMs) run through the pipeline should have a "quality assurance level 0" (QA0) assessment of "QA0 Pass".
+In particular: - The SD pipeline can only be run on data from Cycle 3 or later. - The IF pipeline will not work with ALMA Cycle 0 data, nor with some Cycle 1 2 data. - Manually calibrated data from Cycles 1 3 are likely to have problems if run through the pipeline. - The raw data (ASDMs) run through the pipeline should have a "quality assurance level 0" (QA0) assessment of "QA0 Pass".
 Running the pipeline on non-quality assured data ("QA0 SemiPass" or "QA0 Fail") is not expected to give sound results and may fail. - The pipeline assumes that it has access to all of the available RAM on the node where it is run.
-If other processes use significant amounts of this RAM, the pipeline may fail. - If the number of files opened by the pipeline (which increases with the number of ASDMs being processed) exceeds the server specification, the pipeline will fail.
-This limit can generally be increased using a command like "ulimit -Sn 4096" - The hsd_baseline task has a minor bug that may affect a few datasets.
-It aborts when a dataset meets all of the following conditions: - (1) The project includes two or more target sources to be observed, - (2) multiple MSs are processed, - (3) at least one of the MSs does not contain all the sources to be observed, - (4) such MS is by chance selected as a "first" MS to be processed by the pipeline.
+If other processes use significant amounts of this RAM, the pipeline may fail. - The hsd_baseline task has a minor bug that may affect a few datasets.
+It aborts when a dataset meets all of the following conditions: - (1) The project includes two or more target sources to be observed,

+(2) multiple MSs are processed,

+(3) at least one of the MSs does not contain all the sources to be observed,

+(4) such MS is by chance selected as a "first" MS to be processed by the pipeline.